SemihDurmus/Handy_Resources/GIT/Mastering_Git.md

   * In the first step -when squashing 2a48 and 4ea2- Git asks me to edit the commit message, because there are two from before.
 Then Git squashes two commits and create a new one.
   * CASE: If one pick is followed by a squash and one of the commits is a merge commit with a solved conflict from before, we may have to re-solve the conflict.
 Then add the file to index and `git rebase --continue`
   * After the process is done Git moves the branch and HEAD to the latest commit and unreacheable commits become garbage collected.
-- This is a powerfull tool.
+- This is a powerful tool.
 We can use it like committing several times and clean the commits afterwards to make them look more understandable before we push them to remote.
+- 📍 SAVE AN UNREACHABLE COMMIT: `git reflog HEAD` shows the log of HEAD changes.
+So even though a commit becomes unreachable, we can still reach it by hash or ex: HEAD@{14} attributes before it gets garbage collected.
+If we want to save it from that just adding a branch on it would be enough.
+- 📍 RE-WRITING LARGE CHUNKS OF HISTORY: `git filter-branch` and a newer command `git filter-repo` is useful for that.
+Assume I want to delete the file menu.js and all its traces in history.`git filter-repo --path menu.js --invert-paths` means menu.js is de-selected and everything else is selected.
+When I run the command all menu.js files and traces are gone.
+This creates a big conflict.
+Most probably every team member should have to re-clone the repository.
+- 📍 FIXING HISTORY WITHOUT CHANGING ANY COMMIT: see `git revert`.
+Remember revert does not mean undo.